shubham-tyagi/Guess-My-Number/README.md

-# Guess-My-Number
+# Guess My Number
+## This Repository contains the a simple javascript project called Guess My Number
-This repository is just for my more detailed undestanding of dom manipulation in Javascript
+This project is just for my more detailed undestanding of dom manipulation in Javascript